Lasting Pleasures vs. Fleeting Happiness

 Victory Over Death

-Victory Over Death, or Victory Over the Fear of Death The Apostle Paul expressed well both the life of the believer, and the physical death of the believer in Philippians 1:21: “For me, to live is Christ and to die (physically) is gain.”
-Paul’s life, after he was converted by Christ Himself on the road to Damascus, was totally devoted…
+Victory Over Death Victory Over Death, or Victory Over the Fear of Death The Apostle Paul expressed well both the life of the believer, and the physical death of the believer in Philippians 1:21: “For me, to live is Christ and to die (physically) is gain.”
+Paul’s life, after he was converted by Christ Himself on the road to Damascus,…

 Continue reading